marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 value is received.
 This immediately cancels all path probes in progress.

 To speed up NAT traversal, the client SHOULD send address pairs as soon as they become available.
-However, for small concurrency limits, it MAY delay sending of address pairs in order rank them first and only initiate path validation for the highest-priority candidate pairs.
+However, for small concurrency limits, it MAY delay sending address pairs in order to rank them first and only initiate path validation for the highest-priority candidate pairs.

 ### Interaction with active_connection_id_limit